COMP SCI 7096B - Master of Software Engineering Project Part B

 General Course Information

-Course Code COMP SCI 7096B Course Master of Software Engineering Project Part B Coordinating Unit School of Computer Science Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 9 Available for Study Abroad and Exchange N Prerequisites COMP SCI 7007, COMP SCI 7015; Must enrol in COMP SCI 7096A with a grade of Credit or higher in previous semester Restrictions Available to M Software Engineering students only Course Description A student undertaking the project component of M. SoftEng will enrol in this project course in semester 2.
+Course Code COMP SCI 7096B Course Master of Software Engineering Project Part B Coordinating Unit Computer Science Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 9 Available for Study Abroad and Exchange N Prerequisites COMP SCI 7007, COMP SCI 7015; Must enrol in COMP SCI 7096A with a grade of Credit or higher in previous semester Restrictions Available to M Software Engineering students only Course Description A student undertaking the project component of M. SoftEng will enrol in this project course in semester 2.
 This is a major software project as approved by the Head of School.
 The number of units reflects the scope of the project.
 It is undertaken as a group project.
 The project will be assessed as a single entity - the student receiving this mark for all the project courses in which they enrolled.

 Course Coordinator: Professor Ali Babar